-Best Carne Asada is a flank or skirt steak soaked in a flavor packed marinade and grilled to perfection!
-This recipe is so easy, juicy, and tender every time!
+Best Carne Asada is made of flank or skirt steak soaked in a flavor packed marinade and grilled to juicy perfection!
+This recipe is so easy, and perfectly tender every time!

 Carne Asada Recipe Notes: